K0rdent/docs/docs/usage/create-multiclusterservice.md

 ## Parameter List

-Refer to "Parameter List" in [Deploy beach-head Services using Managed Cluster](./deploy-services-clusterdeployment.md).
+Refer to "Parameter List" in [Deploy beach-head Services using Cluster Deployment](./deploy-services-clusterdeployment.md).